-However, stakeholders and members of the public have requested that the BLM consider comparing its predicted emissions in the context of global carbon budgets.
-Table 7-4 in the 2021 BLM Specialist Report provides an estimate of the potential emissions associated with BLMs fossil fuel authorizations in relation to IPCC carbon budgets.
-Total Federal fossil fuel authorizations including coal, natural gas and oil represents approximately 1.75 % of a suggested global carbon budget of 400-500 GtCO2 needed to limit global warming to 1.5 C.
+The Council on Environmental Quality discourages Federal agencies from comparing emissions from an action to global or domestic levels as "such comparisons and fractions also are not an appropriate method for characterizing the extent of a proposed action's and its alternatives' contributions to climate change because this approach does not reveal anything beyond the nature of the climate change challenge itself (CEQ, 2023)."
+However, stakeholders and members of the public have requested that the BLM consider comparing the estimated Federal oil and gas emissions in the context of global carbon budgets.
+In the interest of public disclosure, Table 9-1 in the Annual GHG Report provides an estimate of the potential emissions associated with Federal fossil fuel authorizations in relation to IPCC carbon budgets.
+Total Federal fossil fuel authorizations including coal, natural gas and oil represents approximately 1.37 % of the remaining global carbon budget of 380 GtCO2 needed to limit global warming to 1.5 C.